CalcCalcCalc/local-weather/README.md

 # local-weather
 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/Calc/pen/KNRZPe.
+You can find this one at /*URL goes here*/